mk-fg/tahoe-lafs-public-clouds/README.md

 googlestorage, msazure), which are implemented [upstream](https://github.com/LeastAuthority/tahoe-lafs).

+Space amounts in braces are for non-paid accounts, paid ones usually start from 5x+ of that number.

 - [x] MS SkyDrive (7-25 GiB)

 - [x] Yandex Disk (10 GiB, doesn't need special driver - works great with